sqlxpert/aws-tag-sched-ops/readme.md

    _Security Tip:_ Download the file from S3 and verify it.
 (In some cases, you can simply compare the ETag reported by S3.) <br/>`md5sum aws_tag_sched_ops_perform.py.zip` should yield `95260444a5410b75b48b6d8ef11d9022`

-5. Navigate to [Stacks](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation Console.
+5. Go to [Stacks](https://console.aws.amazon.com/cloudformation/home#/stacks) in the CloudFormation Console.
 Click the checkbox to the left of `TagSchedOps` (you might have given the stack a different name).
 From the Actions pop-up next to the blue Create Stack button, select Create Change Set For Current Stack.

 6. Click Choose File, immediately below "Upload a template to Amazon S3", and navigate to your locally downloaded copy of the latest version of [`cloudformation/aws_tag_sched_ops.yaml`](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
 On the next page, set: